scalapb/ScalaPB/docs/src/main/markdown/third-party-protos.md

 ## Common protos: maybe a Scala package for the protos already exists?

-Check whether a [ScalaPB Common Protos](common-protos.md) package is already avaiable for the protos.
-If the proto library you are looking for, consider making a PR or file a feature request.
+Check whether a [ScalaPB Common Protos](common-protos.md) package is already available for the protos.
+If the proto library you are looking for is unavailable, consider making a PR or filing a feature request.

 You will add such libraries to your project twice: once with a `protobuf` suffix and once without: